gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-   When the SCTP association has entered the PROTECTED state after the DTLS handshake has completed, the protection against downgrade in the negotation of protection engine is performed per
+   When the SCTP association has entered the PROTECTED state after the DTLS handshake has completed, the protection against downgrade in the negotiation of protection engine is performed per
    {{I-D.westerlund-tsvwg-sctp-crypto-chunk}}.
 The PVALID chunk will sent inside a CRYPTO chunk protecting the plain text chunk as defined in {{chunk-processing}}.